Keith Jones (broadcaster): Broadcast history

-Jones was hired as a Reporter for WHSV in Harrisonburg, Virginia.
+Jones was hired as a reporter for WHSV in Harrisonburg, Virginia.
 After one year, he was promoted to anchoring weekends and then weekday mornings.
 The station was awarded "Best Morning News Show" by the Virginia Association of Broadcasters.

-After three years in Virginia, Jones was hired as an Anchor and Reporter for WTAE in Pittsburgh, Pennsylvania.
-Jones covered stories including the dedication of the Flight 93 Memorial in Shanksville, the contentious 2010 Pennsylvania Governor's race, and the trial of former Penn State assistant football coach Jerry Sandusky.
+After three years in Virginia, Jones was hired as an anchor and reporter for WTAE in Pittsburgh, Pennsylvania.
+Jones covered stories including the dedication of the Flight 93 Memorial in Shanksville, the 2010 Pennsylvania Governor's race, and the trial of former Penn State assistant football coach Jerry Sandusky.

-Jones joined WCAU in Philadelphia as the Weekday Morning Anchor in July 2012, making him the youngest anchor (27) in the Philadelphia area.
+Jones joined WCAU in Philadelphia as the weekday morning anchor in July 2012.
 He also anchored the 11:00am hour-long weekday newscast.
 Jones has covered the London Olympic Games, the sentencing of former Penn State football coach Jerry Sandusky, Superstorm Sandy, the 2013 U.S. Open (golf), the Boston Marathon bombing, and the deadly tornadoes in Moore, Oklahoma.
-In 2015, Jones reported live from Super Bowl XLIX in Glendale, AZ, and later that year, played a vital role in NBC10s coverage of Pope Francis’ historic visit to Philadelphia.
+In 2015, Jones reported live from Super Bowl XLIX in Glendale, Arizona, and later that year, covered Pope Francis' visit to Philadelphia.
 Since 2014, Jones has covered the NCAA Division I men's basketball tournament, including the two national championship runs of the 2015–16 Villanova Wildcats men's basketball team and 2017–18 Villanova Wildcats men's basketball team.

-In 2016, Jones appeared in the nationally televised musical Hairspray Live! on NBC.

-He competed on the American Ninja Warrior course in Philadelphia twice.
-In 2018, Jones covered the 2018 Winter Olympics in South Korea, for which he won an Emmy.
-During the trip, Jones stepped into North Korea at the Korean Demilitarized Zone.
+In 2018, Jones covered the 2018 Winter Olympics in South Korea, for which he won a regional Emmy.
 In 2021, Jones traveled to Tokyo, Japan to cover the 2020 Summer Olympics.

+In 2025, Jones appeared in an episode of the A&E docuseries Lie Detector, in which he discussed a murder he covered while working as a reporter in Virginia.